 Ultimately, you can consider grey to be almost as reliable a colour as blue or black.
 For a safe and classic ensemble, pair your grey jacket with matching pants, a white shirt, a dark tie, and dress shoes.
 When you feel like mixing things up, bring more colour combinations into the fold, such as black pants, muted blue shirts, and so on.

 The more confidence you gain, the more you can experiment in virtually every regard.
 On that note, don’t forget that grey suits come in various forms, such as wool, linen, and plaid.
 It’s all about starting from a point of relative familiarity and then branching out as you proceed.
 Along the way, keep the following pointers in mind:

 - Grey suits and accessories definitely go hand in hand.
 Remember to bring in a dress watch, flower lapel pin, pocket square, or some combination of the above.
-Make sure everything matches, of course.
+Of course, make sure everything matches.

-- You can never go wrong with the classic combination of white shirt, black tie, and grey suit.
-On the other end of the spectrum are pastels like pink and powder blue, which go well with a light grey suit and brighten up any environment.
+- You can never go wrong with the classic combination of a white shirt, black tie, and grey suit.
+On the other end of the spectrum are pastels like pink and powder blue, which go well with a light grey and brighten up any day.

 - When it comes to metallic accents or hues (tie clips, lapel pins, cufflinks, etc), stick with silver or white gold.

 - When dressing smart casual, light grey is your friend.
 For business meetings and professional engagements, charcoal grey will never let you down.